-The Massachusetts Department of Environmental Protection Agency (MassDEP) mandated that the Sudbury Water District implement restrictions on outdoor water use.
-Though not popular with many residents, the restrictions are similar to what many neighboring communities, as well as throughout the country, have already implemented.
-The purpose of the restrictions is to ensure an adequate supply of water for drinking and fire protection, and to protect the quality and quantity of water in local aquatic habitats such as ponds, rivers and wetlands.
+MassDEP has mandated Sudbury Water District to implement restrictions on outdoor water use.
+Though not popular with many residents, the restrictions are similar to what many neighboring communities are subject to.
+The purpose of the restrictions is to ensure an adequate supply of water for drinking and fire protection and to protect the quality and quantity of water in local aquatic habitats such as ponds, rivers and wetlands.

-By using water more efficiently, you can help preserve water supplies for future generations, save money and protect the environment.
-By changing a few habits, you will help protect your water supply and perhaps save on water and sewer charges.
-Here are some outdoor water saving tips that residents can implement in their homes:
+By using water more efficiently, you can help preserve water supplies for future generations, save money, and protect the environment.
+By changing a few habits, you will help protect your water supply and perhaps save on water charges.
+Here are some outdoor water saving tips that residents can implement in their homes.

 - Water your lawn only as needed.
 Too frequent watering can actually weaken a lawn by encouraging shallow roots.
 The general rule of thumb is one inch per week including rain. - Timing is critical for lawn watering.
 Water your lawn in the early morning or late evening to avoid evaporation. - Install mulch to keep roots cool and moist.
 Mulch serves as a ground cover that reduces water evaporation from the soil. - Keep your blades sharp and high.
 Raising your lawn mower blade prevents tearing of the grass.
-Longer grass provides shade for the roots and helps reduce water loss. - Use shut-off nozzles on hoses and automatic shut-off devices on irrigation systems.
+Longer grass provides shade for the roots and helps reduce water loss. - Use shut off-nozzles on hoses and automatic shut-off devices on irrigation systems.
 Unattended hoses can use 10 gallons or more per minute. - Install a soil moisture sensor complimented with a rain sensor that turns automatic sprinkler systems off when the soil contains sufficient moisture and when it is raining.